 William Ebert is a chemist and manages the Pyroprocess & Waste Form Development group within Argonne’s Chemical and Fuel Cycle Technologies Division.
 He has more than 32 years of experience in applied research at Argonne in projects addressing the design, testing, and performance modeling of engineered high-level radioactive waste forms and spent fuel in storage and disposal environments.
 Ebert has developed test methods and degradation models for glass, glass/ceramic, metallic, and cermet waste forms and directly disposed oxide nuclear fuel.

-Abdellatif Yacout is a principal nuclear engineer and manages the Fuel Development and Qualification group within Argonne’s Chemical and Fuel Cycle Technologies Division.
+Abdellatif Yacout is a senior nuclear engineer and manages the Fuel Development and Qualification department within Argonne’s Chemical and Fuel Cycle Technologies division.
 His group leads work at Argonne on additive manufacturing (AM) for nuclear fuels and materials applications, which combines standard AM techniques with advanced deposition and infiltration techniques to form complex objects of different materials for both nuclear and non-nuclear applications.